nelso0/barbotine-arbitrage-bot/README.md

 ## Full version

-I also made a full version which operates with real money.
-There is also a **latency.py** program that calculates in milliseconds exactly how long it takes to pass an order to the 3 exchanges.
+I also made a full version which operates with real money (and real profits!)

 In general, the more volatile the crypto market, the more arbitrage opportunities there are - so the profits vary a lot from a month to another.